lightbend/kalix-jvm-sdk/samples/java-spring-transfer-workflow/README.md

 mvn kalix:runAll
 ```

-This command will start your Kalix service and a companion Kalix Proxy as configured in [docker-compose.yml](./docker-compose.yml) file.
+This command will start your Kalix service and a companion Kalix Runtime as configured in [docker-compose.yml](./docker-compose.yml) file.

 ### Exercising the transfer

-With both the proxy and your service running, any defined endpoints should be available at `http://localhost:9000`.
+With both the Kalix Runtime and your service running, any defined endpoints should be available at `http://localhost:9000`.

 Create wallet `a` with an initial balance